ajschumacher/emacs_python/README.md

 # Emacs and Python

+A short talk for the [DC Python meetup group](http://www.meetup.com/DCPython/) on [October 7, 2014](http://www.meetup.com/DCPython/events/208969552/).

 ![](screenshots/emacs_startup_screen.png)

-I've been having a pretty good time with [Emacs][], and I'd like to tell you about it.
-Python is one of the things that Emacs is good for, and I'll get to that.
-But I'm going to try to do a pretty broad survey of why Emacs makes me happy.
+ Python is one of the things that [Emacs]() is good for, and I'll get to that.

+This is a screen you see when you start up Emacs.
+There's a tutorial, a manual - it's all very user-friendly.

 [Emacs]: http://www.gnu.org/software/emacs/

+<kbd>M</kbd>+<kbd>x</kbd> tetris

 I've been using Emacs for around 20 years, so I'm still a newbie.
 That's partially a joke, but it's also true that I've only started to